Stein degree on non-Fano type fibrations: Unbounded strong Stein degree

-Let $U\subseteq \wht{H}$ be an affine open subscheme containing $\hat{q}$ such that every fibre of $\wh{\Sigma}\to \wh{H}$ over $U$ is a geometrically reduced, geometrically connected, projective curve of arithmetic genus one; see \cite[Th\'eor\`eme (12.2.4)]{EGA-IV-3}.
-We can assume that $U = \spec A$ for a finitely generated $R$-algebra.
+Let $U\subseteq \wht{H}$ be an affine open subscheme containing $\hat{q}$ such that every fibre of $\wh{\Sigma}\to \wh{H}$ over $U$ is a geometrically reduced, geometrically connected, projective curve of arithmetic genus one; see \cite[Th\'eor\`eme~(12.2.4)]{EGA-IV-3}.
+We can assume that $U = \spec A$, where $A$ is a finitely generated $R$-algebra.
 It is evident that $\ol{\varphi}$ factors through the inclusion $U\to \wht{H}$.
 Denote by

 the induced morphism of $S$-schemes.